updated May 28, 2026 64.1MB file size 997 downloads

 From there, the workflow branches depending on what you need.

-The headline change in 3.0 is that AutoSubs no longer needs Resolve to function.
+The defining feature of the 3.x generation is that AutoSubs no longer needs Resolve to function.

-Speaker diarization has been improved with cleaner labels and automatic colour assignment per speaker, useful for interviews and panel content.
+Speaker diarization produces clean labels and automatic colour assignment per speaker, useful for interviews and panel content.

 The advanced speaker styling panel lets you set per-speaker fill, outline, and border colours, so a two-host podcast can have visually distinct captions without manual styling work.

-Transcription itself supports many languages, with English translation available for non-English source audio.
-More translation language pairs are listed as coming soon in the official roadmap.
+Transcription supports many languages, with translation available for non-English source audio - and with 3.6.2, that translation stage is finally dependable enough for client work.
 Multi-line subtitle support and a resizable desktop viewer round out the creator-focused additions.

 Pairing AutoSubs with Other Free Tools